MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Preparatory-Course.md

 • Once IAR-EWARM is installed, the next time Simplicity Studio starts it will automatically detect and configure the IDE to use IAREWARM.

 ## 2.3.
 Github Account
-As the [IoT-Developer-Boot-Camp](https://github.com/MarkDing/IoT-Developer-Boot-Camp) is a open source project, we use the github to maintain all of the source code and documentations, every participating in it can provide your comments on it, submit your pull request for bug fix, new feature implementation or documentation improvement.
+As the [IoT-Developer-Boot-Camp](Home) is a open source project, we use the github to maintain all of the source code and documentations, every participating in it can provide your comments on it, submit your pull request for bug fix, new feature implementation or documentation improvement.
 A valid github account is the prerequisite for joining this project, please [Create your github account](https://github.com/join?source=header-home) if you do not have that.
-And then Fork the [IoT-Developer-Boot-Camp](https://github.com/MarkDing/IoT-Developer-Boot-Camp) repository and add it to your watching list.

-If you are facing some network issue for accessing github in some region, there are abundant workaround solution available for your [reference](https://zhuanlan.zhihu.com/p/75994966).

 ***